IgniteUI/indigo-design-docfx/en/style/material-icons.md

 <img class="responsive-img" src="../images/icons_demo.png" srcset="../images/icons_demo@2x.png 2x" />

-In Sketch these graphics are on a separate page named `🎨 Material Icons` and their colors are defined via the `Layer Styles`, letting you customize the appearance of an icon in the designs that you are crafting.
-In Adobe XD they are placed on an Artboard with the same name at the bottom of the left column of the library file and customization can be achieved with the `Colors` from the Libraries panel on the left.
+In Sketch, these graphics are on a separate page named `🎨 Material Icons`, and their colors are defined via the `Layer Styles`, letting you customize the appearance of an icon in the designs that you are crafting.
+In Adobe XD they are placed on an Artboard with the same name at the bottom of the left column of the library file, and customization can be achieved with the `Colors` from the Libraries panel on the left.

 > [!Note]
 > There is also a dedicated [Icon](../components/icon.md) component with four sizes: ExtraLarge, Large, Medium and Small.
 Use it when creating intricate layouts for articles, custom Cards and List Items etc. assigning one of the glyphs available under `🎨 Material Icons` rather than inserting it directly on your artboard.